Killjoy 2: Deliverance from Evil: Plot

 A young man, Nicholas “Nic” Gordon, is being chased by dirty cops Officer White and Officer Donnelly.
-When catch him, handcuff him, and plant cocaine on him so they can make the “arrest”.
+They manage to catch him, handcuff him, and plant cocaine on him so they can make the “arrest”.
 A week later, Nic and four other minor offenders; Raymond “Ray-Ray” Martin, Eddie Jasper, Cecile “CeCe“ Washington and the shy Charlotte Davis, are taken by detention officers Denise Martinez and Lieutenant Harris Redding to “Loxahatchee Canyon”.
 They are to spend 90 days at the location that’s “200 miles away” where they will be renovating a group home for fellow delinquents.
-On the way, their bus engine blows stranding in the middle of nowhere, at night, with no cellphone reception.
+On the way, their bus engine blows stranding them in the middle of nowhere, at night, with no cellphone reception.

 Redding takes the three men with him to search for cellphone reception.
 They happen upon a house and Ray-Ray breaks in when no one answers while Redding climbs a nearby hill in hopes of cell service.
 A gunshot is heard and Ray-Ray falls through the front door of the house, having taken a shotgun blast to the chest.
 A redneck local, Lilly, comes out threatening them to leave.
 She is about to shoot Eddie when Redding shoots her in the head.
 He tells them to get Ray-Ray back to the van while he searches for a phone.
 On the way back, they hear another gunshot, warning them that there are more rednecks out there.
 Believing that Redding is dead, the men quickly head back.

 They get back to the van and find they have no medical kit with them.
 Warning the others about the rednecks, Martinez panics when she learns Redding may be dead and Nic takes her gun.
 The group leaves into the woods to find help.
 Eventually, they find another house belonging to voodoo priestess, Kadja Boszo, who tells them she can try to help Ray-Ray with her magic, but if he chooses to stay alive, he'll live, if he chooses to die, he‘ll die.
 Ce-Ce tells the group a story that her grandmother told her about, an evil spirit named Killjoy, a revenge demon who can be summoned through black magic.
 A boy named Michael summoned Killjoy but when Michael was killed, Killjoy used him to gain power by taking revenge on Michael’s killers, then destroyed Michael’s soul and disappeared.
 Nic and CeCe go outside to talk.
 Nic, intrigued and believing that Killjoy can help Ray-Ray, tells Ce-Ce he’ll give her cocaine if she can bring Killjoy to life.